Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Empirical Application - The 1982 Elimination of the Social Security Student Benefit Program

 \subsection{Implementations and specifications}

-Using the above data, we now compare the following three approaches to counterfactual analysis. \begin{enumerate} \item[1)] The first approach is the parametric approach by using a nonparametric specification of the CS model.
-Following the nonparametric approach proposed in \citet{choo2006who}, we first nonparametrically estimate the joint surplus $\Phi_{xy}$ in the matching function from the CS model.
-We then solve for the counterfactual unmarrieds $(\mu^{\prime}_{x0}, \mu^{\prime}_{0y})$ by substituting the estimated joint surpluses into the system \eqref{sec: count_nonlinear_system}, and calculate matches $\mu^{\prime}_{xy}$ from the matching function accordingly.

-\item[2)] The second approach is the parametric approach by using a parametric specification of the CS model.
-We first use the nested maximum likelihood approach proposed in Section \ref{sec:MLE} to estimate a parameterized version of the joint surpluses $\Phi_{xy}$ in the CS model.\footnote{We could also estimate the model using moment matching techniques.
-For a discussion on the use of maximum likelihood and moment matching techniques in matching models, see \citet{galichon2012}.} Once the joint surpluses has been estimated, we can solve for the counterfactual unmarrieds and matches similarly as in the first approach.
+We employ the nested maximum likelihood approach proposed in section \ref{sec:MLE} to estimate seven candidate parameterizations of the ETU model in example e) of section \ref{sec: examples}.\footnote{We could also estimate the models using moment matching techniques.
+For a discussion on the use of maximum likelihood and moment matching techniques in matching models, see \textcite{galichon2012}.} These different parameterizations allow us to consider different candidate models from our general class of matching functions that best fit out data.
+Using information criteria, we then select the best fitting model.
+With the matching surpluses estimated, we solve for the counterfactual number of single individuals $(\mu^{\prime}_{x0}, \mu^{\prime}_{0y}),$ by substituting the estimated matching surpluses into the system \eqref{sec: count_nonlinear_system}, and calculating the counterfactual matches $\mu^{\prime}_{xy}$ from the matching function accordingly.